YOU FEEL LIKE LESS OF A TOURIST

 LEARNING A LANGUAGE CAN IMPROVE HEALTH

 There is sufficient scientific evidence to suggest that learning languages and expanding your knowledge can be really beneficial to your health.
-Firstly, keeping your brain active on a daily basis can stave off dementia, memory loss and even Alzheimer's.
-Although there are still a great deal of things we don’t know or understand about the complex human brain, the general consensus is that allowing too much rest can be detrimental.
-It’s likely that brain deterioration is linked to our extended life span within modern day society, but we have also been given a great variety of tools in order to combat memory loss and worsening of cognitive skills.
+Firstly, keeping your brain active on a daily basis can stave off dementia, memory loss and even Alzheimer’s.
+Although there is still plenty of things we don’t know or understand about the complex human brain, the general consensus is that allowing too much rest can be detrimental.
+It’s likely that brain deterioration is linked to our extended life span within modern-day society, but we have also been given a great variety of tools in order to combat memory loss and worsening of cognitive skills.

 THERE’S A LITTLE PIECE OF YOU WAITING TO BE DISCOVERED

 If you consider yourself to be somewhat intellectual, it’s likely that you feel a little part of yourself being discovered when you learn something new.
 It feels like a part of the universe connects with you and you instantly become more complete because of that newly acquired knowledge.
 While not exclusive to creative people, it certainly seems to have a much stronger impact on them.
 Creative people are much more likely to experience feelings of existential dread and depression than their scientific counterparts.

 Language is a great way of dealing with this as it gives us the capability to express our thoughts through linguistic features.
 There are people who speak better, others who write better and some who construe their emotions and intentions most effectively through body language.
 This part of spiritual development is essential in humans and learning a language or taking part in language exchanges can give you the social and spiritual connection that you need to develop.